AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/data-migration-services.md

 **If the database has a new name**, include it in the request so your dashboards can be properly migrated.

-**If the database name isn\'t changing**, the migration is complete.
+**If the database name isn't changing**, the migration is complete.
 Dashboards and reports will refresh after the next full update is completed. **We ask that you still contact us** so that we can stay ahead of any problems that might arise as a result of the migration.

 ## Migrating to a new database with a different schema {#newschema}